HEP-FCC/FCCSW/Reconstruction/doc/RecCalorimeter.md

 If two pre-clusters are found next to each other (within window **nEtaDuplicates**, **nPhiDuplicates**), the pre-cluster with lower energy is removed.

->TODO: Currently there is no support on energy sharing between clusters, so if the duplicate window is smaller than sliding window, some cells may be taken twice (instead of the weighting their energies).

 ### 4. Build clusters.

 Clusters are created using the pre-clusters energy (energy of towers within the sliding window).
 Position is calculated from the barycentre position and the inner radius of the detector.
+Energy sharing between final clusters is implemented (if the flag is set to true - default).
 For each cluster the cell collection is searched and all those inside the cluster are attached.

 # Example